Probation and Dismissal

 No, if you wish to drop to part-time, you may do so.
 In fact, if you are a full-time student on probation and you fear that you will soon be dismissed, you may wish to drop to part-time status.
 Any full-time student on probation for the first time, who does not return to good academic standing, but instead drops to part-time status before the end of the semester, will automatically be placed on continued probation.
 Once you have been placed on continued probation, however, dropping to part-time will not protect you from dismissal.
 Once you are placed on continued probation, you must return to good academic standing or face dismissal from the university.

 Yes, your academic standing does not affect your ability to make changes to your schedule.
 Also, if you wish to withdraw from the University for a semester or two, you may do that, as well.
 As long as you are only out for one or two semesters, you will not need to reapply in order to return.
 Keep in mind: you will still be on probation once you return.
 If you are out for longer than two semesters, you will need to reapply.

 An Academic Recovery Plan (ARP) is an online form, completed in a meeting with your advisor, in which you outline your plan to raise your cumulative GPA back to an acceptable level (2.00 or above).
 An ARP is required each time you are placed on academic probation.

 No, it is your responsibility to be aware of your academic standing.
-If you are placed on academic probation, a letter will be mailed to your home address and an email will be sent to your WCU email address, alerting you to this fact.
-The letter and email will also discuss the need for an ARP.
+If you are placed on academic probation, an email will be sent to your WCU email address alerting you to this fact.
+The email will also discuss the need for an ARP.
 It is then your responsibility to contact your advisor and set up an appointment to have an ARP completed.

 Yes, you will need to have an ARP completed each time you are placed on probation (this includes continued probation, as well as pending probation).